-- Select Remote Server ISO Image if your ISO file is on a remote server.
+- Select Remote Server ISO Image for ISO files on a remote server.
 Remote ISO files must be pre-configured by an administrator for the mapping to appear here.
-See Virtual Media File Server Setup (File Server ISO Images Only) (on page 228).
-Select the Hostname, then select the ISO file from the Image list.
+See Virtual Media File Server Setup (File Server ISO Images Only) (on page 248).
+Select the Hostname, then select the image file from the Image list.
 Enter the file server's username and password. - 3.
 Click OK to map the selected file to the target.
 A message appears to show virtual media is connected.